quicwg/base-drafts/draft-ietf-quic-transport.md

   and the value sent in the corresponding Destination Connection ID fields of Initial packets.

-If a zero-length connection IDs is selected, the corresponding transport parameter is included with a zero-length value.
+If a zero-length connection ID is selected, the corresponding transport parameter is included with a zero-length value.